 \subsection{Architecture}

 The system is designed based on a combination of MongoDB and HDF5.
-The data management system is divided into two parts, the low-level original data management and the operational engine.
-Fig. \ref{fig:workflow} shows our data management workflow.
-The yellow and blue boxes in Fig. \ref{fig:workflow} are the data management and the light green boxes are the operational engine.
-The main operations are listed as follows: \begin{enumerate} \item The MDSplus tree data are extracted and saved as an HDF5 file shot-by-shot. \item MongoDB are saved HDF5 files metadata, location information, node statistic property, etc. \item The single process was used to read an HDF5 file. \item Parallel processing was called by bucketing, concatenating buffer, and calculating the global metadata. \item Set bucketing (explained further in section \ref{subsec:Engine-design}) boundaries. \item Obtain the bucketed distributed and aligned sequence. \item Set buffer time step $\delta$. \item Get concatenated sequence from the buffer. \end{enumerate}
+The data management system is divided into three parts the low-level original data management, the metadata management, and the operational engines.
+Fig. \ref{fig:workflow} shows our data management system workflow., The yellow box is metadata management, the blue boxes are low-level original data , and the light green boxes are data operational engines.
+The main operations are listed as follows: \begin{enumerate} \item The MDSplus tree data is converted shot-by-shot to HDF5 files. \item Correct the original HDF5 files with the error correction engine. \item MongoDB contains metadata about the HDF5 files, such as their location, node statistical properties, etc. \item The single process is used to read an HDF5 file. \item Parallel processing is called by bucketing generator, concatenating buffer, and calculating the global metadata. \item Set bucketing generator (explained further in Section \ref{subsec:Engine-design}) boundaries. \item Get aligned sequences from the bucketing generator. \item Set concatenating buffer time step $\delta$. \item Get concatenated sequences from the buffer. \end{enumerate}